P15ARTH/cv/README.md

 # cv
-My first Project is my resume using onlu html only
+My first Project is my resume using html only